While RealVNC Connect does not currently have a dedicated ChromeOS app, there are options available to run one of RealVNC's other RealVNC Viewer apps.

-Before you can use Linux applications on your Chromebook you first need to enable it in your device's settings.
+Before you can use Linux applications on your Chromebook you first need to enable Linux in your Chromebook's Settings.
 To do this, open the Chrome OS Settings app and look for Linux (Beta) in the left navigation menu.
 For a more detailed guide on how to do this, we suggest using the guide here.

-Once Linux apps are enabled you will need to install a GUI, such as GNOME.
+Once Linux apps are enabled you will need to install a GUI, such as GNOME, as shown below.

 Firstly, ensure the package lists are up to date by running:

-Once the command finishes are finished, install GNOME by running:
+Once the command finishes, install GNOME by running:

-After GNOME has been successfully installed, please restart your Chromebook.
+After GNOME has been successfully installed, restart your Chromebook.

-You can now access this directory using the following command:
+You can now access this directory using the following command within Linux:

 Next, run the following command to install RealVNC Viewer.